RafalKucharskiPK/ComplexSocialSystemsCourse/README.md

 ### Excercises:

 * for the first half of the semester we meet every week to introduce significant methods and libraries in python (ca. 5 weeks)
-* each excercise introduces a new python library(ies)
+* some excercises introduces a new python library(ies)
-* each excercise is accompanied with a reprodubicle jupyter notebook with the code showing main functionalities and concepts
+* some excercise is accompanied with a reprodubicle jupyter notebook with the code showing main functionalities and concepts

 ## Project: